Do you have a business plan?

 - pull up a calendar to see what other obligations and commitments already exist

 - decide when in the year I would highlight each service, so I don’t become overwhelmed by doing too much at once, and so that my messages remain clear to my audience

-- create a high-level content plan for the year (I’ve kinda shared with you in the photo here, but have to keep some secrets!)
+- create a high-level content plan for the year

 - communicate this plan with my team, so they also know what they’re working towards

 - develop a more detailed, weekly plan for each month with specific blogs, articles, and resources to create, curate and share